-The management header, outlined in purple, gives you a convenient way to stop and start your service.
+The management header, outlined in blue [12], gives you a convenient way to stop and start an individual service.
 You can also use Maintenance to perform smoke tests on the service, for example, if you have updated the service's configuration.